emilyvertosick/Statistics-Course/docs/04-week4.md

 ### Tables

-The first command is the `tbl_summary` function from the `gtsummary` package which makes a table.
+The first command is the `tbl_summary` function from the {gtsummary} package which makes a table.
 This was introduced in the week 1 lesson.
 We are interested in "two-way" tables.
 In other words, we are not interested in just how many people had hypertension, but in the number of people who had hypertension in each different category of diet.

-I’ll use the dataset for assignment 3a ("lesson3a.rds") to illustrate these points.
+I’ll use the dataset for assignment 3a (**lesson3a**) to illustrate these points.
 This dataset includes patients who had prior chemotherapy, patient sex, and whether patients had postoperative nausea and vomiting.

 ```r